patrickleweryharris/password-creator/README.md

 ## Security

-password_creator is entirely hosted on the client machine, no internet connection is ever used after installation
+- password_creator is entirely hosted on the client machine, no internet connection is ever used after installation.

-All words used in passwords are randomly sampled from a set of 99172 common english words, which can be found in [password_creator/stuff.py](https://github.com/patrickleweryharris/password_creator/blob/master/password_creator/stuff.py)
+- All words used in passwords are randomly sampled from a set of 99172 common english words, which can be found in [password_creator/stuff.py](https://github.com/patrickleweryharris/password_creator/blob/master/password_creator/stuff.py).

-If default settings are used, there are > 1.62 * 10^14 different possibilities for the output
+- If default settings are used, there are > 1.62 * 10^14 different possibilities for the output.

-Randomness is provided by the python random.sample function
+- Randomness is provided by the python random.sample function.

-**Note**: This project has not been security audited.
-Use passwords from here at your own risk
+- **Note**: This project has not been security audited.
+Use passwords from here at your own risk.

 ## Background

-Project inspired by the [1password](https://github.com/AgileBits) random password generator
+Project inspired by the [1password](https://github.com/AgileBits) random password generator.

 ## Install